 Teacher certification is granted by the Georgia Professional Standards Commission.
-Candidates successfully completing all requirements in a baccalaureate Teacher Education program, meeting GACE I and GACE II requirements, and successfully passing the Georgia Educator Ethics Assessment may apply to the Georgia Professional Standards Commission for a certificate of eligibility.
+All graduates of GSW who plan to seek certification in Georgia must file an application for a certificate of eligibility.
+This will include opening a MyPSC account with the Georgia Professional Standards Commission and claiming GSW as the program provider.
+All candidates for a teaching certificate must earn passing scores on the three required Georgia certification assessments - GACE Content Assessment, GACE Program Exit Ethics Assessment, and edTPA.
 Once a candidate is hired by a school system, the school system will apply for an induction certificate for the individual.
 Candidates should complete application forms and submit them prior to the end of the semester in which they anticipate completing certification requirements.

-EARLY CHILDHOOD
+FARLY CHILDHOOD

-Programs Chair: Dr. Sheryl Venable Associate Professors: Dr. Sheryl Venable, Dr. Chu Chu Wu Assistant Professors: Dr. Margaret Lehman, Dr. Rebecca Short Lecturers: Jennifer Dickens, Lynn Larsen
+Associate Professors: Dr. Sheryl Venable, Dr. Chu Chu Wu Assistant Professors: Dr. Margaret Lehman, Dr. Rebecca Short

+Lecturers: Jennifer Dickens, Lynn Larsen

 The candidate who specializes in Early Childhood Education has career options in a variety of settings: public and private preschools, agencies, community programs, child care, public schools, and private enterprise.
 With advanced training, supervisory and administrative positions are available.
-Candidates who plan to teach in pre-kindergarten through 5th grade (P-5) must enroll in this program to obtain certification.
+Candidates who plan to teach in pre- kindergarten through 5th grade (P-5) must enroll in this program to obtain certification.